OctavioValdiviaMendoza/CardGames/README.md

   - **Stand** → keep their current hand
 - The dealer draws cards until reaching at least **17**
 - The winner is the hand closest to **21** without busting

+### Thirteen Basic Rules
+- Order of cards goes: 3 4 5 6 7 8 9 10 Jack Queen King Ace 2
+- Order of suits goes Spades Clubs Diamonds Hearts
+- Both players start with 13 cards
+- The player can choose to:
+  - **Pass** → Pass their turn
+  - **Play** → Play the selected cards
+- The player must make a combination of either:
+  - Singles
+  - Doubles
+  - Triples
+  - A sequence
+- The winner is the first player to empty their hand.

+### War Basic Rules
+- Number cards are worth their face value
+- Face cards (**Jack, Queen, King**) are worth the same.
+- Each player draws one card
+- The winner is whoever has the highest card.

 ## Tech Stack